 EXPLODE

-Expands the elements of one or more collection columns (ARRAY or SET) into individual table rows, one row per element.
+Expands one or more columns in a collection (ARRAY or SET) into individual table rows, one row per element, with any other columns specified in the query.

-Expands the elements of one or more collection columns (ARRAY or SET) into individual table rows, one row per element.
+Expands one or more columns in a collection (ARRAY or SET) into individual table rows, one row per element, with any other columns specified in the query.
 For each exploded collection, the results include two columns, one for the element index, and one for the value at that position.
 If the function explodes a single collection, these columns are named position and value by default.
 If the function explodes two or more collections, the columns for each collection are named pos_column-name and val_column-name.
 You can use an AS clause in the SELECT to change these column names.

 Behavior type